ZacharyDuBois/Digital-Footprint-Profile/README.md

 TL;DR: Only content the gets flagged by any of the rules is saved.
 Account information is redacted but remains personally identifiable.
-Tokens to access your account are only saved temporarly.
+Tokens to access your account are only saved temporarily.
 This data may be exported by the administrator of the application for statistical purposes only.
 Also make sure to edit `/dfp/theme/privacy.mustache`.